 It also acknowledges that victims who are considered vulnerable or intimidated, are a victim of the most serious crime (including a bereaved close relative) or have been persistently targeted are more likely to require specialised assistance.
 Such support may include being offered a referral to a specialist support service, being contacted sooner after key decisions and having access to special measures, these are known as Enhanced Rights.

 Code of Practice for Victims of Crime

 The Code can be online at: -

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac hment_data/file/974376/victims-code-2020.pdf system are members of the forum and central to their work is ensuring that victims and witnesses receive the entitlements that are entitled to.
-The forum is chaired by a member of the OPCC who has lead responsibility for victims and witnesses.
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac hment_data/file/974376/victims-code-2020.pdf

 5.2.3 Victim and Witness Forum